Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: MICS-EFS: The proposed, novel method

-In this section, the IDENAS algorithm will be explained, highlighting its fundamental characteristics and procedures.
-The IDENAS algorithm employs a sequential forward search methodology as its primary mechanism.
-Each iteration entails the exploration of input-output configurations by utilizing the interconnections within the data through the employment of the IO autoencoder model.

-The algorithm commences by considering multiple input-output configurations and their associated relationships.
-Through an iterative approach, the algorithm aims to determine the optimal configuration that minimizes the reconstruction cost.
-Once the optimal configuration is identified, the algorithm proceeds to expand the input feature set while conducting classification estimations using the classifier model.
-Based on the classification performance, the optimal number of features was determined.

-This iterative process continues, wherein the input feature set is expanded at each step.
-The search algorithm advances until a point is reached where further expansion does not yield significant improvements.
-The detailed steps and procedures of the suggested algorithm can be understood by referring to the provided pseudocode (Algorithm \ref{alg:idenas}).
+In this section, the MICS-EFS algorithm will be explained, highlighting and summarizing its fundamental characteristics and procedures.
+The input to the algorithm is a dataset D containing potential features, either it can be 1D signal or 2D image data, while the output is the optimal input-output configuration and the corresponding selected feature subset S that maximizes classification accuracy.
+The MICS-EFS algorithm employs a sequential forward search methodology as its primary mechanism.
+This iterative approach considers multiple configurations and their associated relationships in each iteration.
+In one iteration, the algorithm aims to determine the optimal configuration that minimizes the reconstruction cost.
+Once the optimal configuration is identified, the algorithm proceeds to expand the input feature set while conducting evaluation using the classifier model.
+The search algorithm continues until a point is reached where further expansion does not yield significant improvements.
+The detailed steps of the proposed algorithm can be seen in Algorithm \ref{alg:idenas}.

-The IDENAS algorithm's sequential forward search methodology and iterative expansion of the input feature set enable the discovery of optimal configurations while minimizing reconstruction costs.
-It offers a systematic approach to enhance the performance of the algorithm and achieve effective classification estimations.
+The algorithm offers a systematic approach to enhance the performance of the algorithm and achieve effective classification estimations.
 The source code of the software used in the research is accessible on GitHub: \url{https://github.com/viharoszsolt/IDENAS}